B-Penney/JavaScript-QAP1/README.md

 ## Description

 A Command-Line Interface (CLI) application built with Node.js that generates secure passwords based on user-defined criteria.
-Customize your password with options for length, inclusion of numbers, uppercase letters, and symbols.
+Customize your password with options for length, numbers, uppercase letters, and symbols.

 ## Features